thedesignoffice/babybindery/_posts/2017-05-03-graduation.md

 Dear graduating class,

 Congratulations, class of 2017.
 After three or four years studying Graphic Design, is it clearer what it is, and how it can be put to use?
-Just because you're getting a degree in Graphic Design doesn't mean you're required to be a graphic designer -- or that you have to do it for the rest of your life.
+Just because you're getting a degree in Graphic Design doesn't mean you're required to be a graphic designer - or that you have to do it for the rest of your life.
 There may be a time when you stop payment on your Creative Cloud subscription, and put away your laptop altogether.
 What I love about a graphic design education is that you can put your degree to work anywhere you like.
 What better way to apply your degree than to broaden our understanding of what it's good for.

 Michael Rock, known for an essay titled "Designer as Author", uses the phrase to argue that the design is part of the message.
 How it looks, how it's seen, how it's made, etc all contribute to the 'content'.
 This message of empowerment is often misunderstood (as Rock himself wrote) to mean that designers are most valuable when they generate their own content.
 But the misreading led to another two decades of other "designer as…" idioms, many by luminaries in the field.
-If you are questioning whether a career in graphic design is for you, the below list of hypothetical uses for your Graphic Design degree is for you -- it may come in handy as you consider how to bridge your design education to the possible futures.
+If you are questioning whether a career in graphic design is for you, the below list of hypothetical uses for your Graphic Design degree is for you - it may come in handy as you consider how to bridge your design education to the possible futures.
 It may also help remind you all the ways that a design education prepares students to take action beyond the obvious.

 * Designer as producer
 * Designer as editor
 * Designer as printer
 * Designer as forgerer
-* Designer as social activist
-* Designer as importer
-* Designer as curator
-* Designer as interviewer
-* Designer as politician
-* Designer as ambassador
-* Designer as president
-* Designer as librarian
-* Designer as expert beginner
-* Designer as stylist
-* Designer as formmatter
-* Designer as organizer
-* Designer as breadmaker
-* Designer as the Creator
-* Designer as dilettante
-* Designer as software
-* Designer as city councilperson
-* Designer as typesetter
-* Designer as talk show host
-* Designer as educator
-* Designer as restauranteur
-* Designer as entrepreneur
-* Designer as bullshitter
-* Designer as recipe collector
-* Designer as revolutionary
-* Designer as mob boss
-* Designer as brick layer
-* Designer as pixel pusher
-* Designer as clown
-* Designer as con artist
-* Designer as politician
-* Designer as degenerate
-* Designer as shoe shiner
-* Designer as pun writer
-* Designer as namer
-* Designer as thinker
-* Designer as dramatist
-* Designer as director
-* Designer as tie maker
-* Designer as mother
-* Designer as doodler
-* Designer as CEO
-* Designer as COO
-* Designer as C3PO
-* Designer as listmaker
-* Designer as armchair quarterback
-* Designer as backseat driver